 This often results in riots that take a lot of casualties.
 Even though it’s remote, the small town is an outpost on the legendary Silk Road.
 This makes the city a transport hub for people traveling around Central Asia.
 That means Urumqi even more interesting; it’s like a big bus station located in one of the most remote places on Earth!

 5. Petropavlovsk-Kamchatsky, Russia

-Petropavlovsk-Kamchatsky is a city of 180,000 situated on an extremely cold, storm-lashed Russian peninsula.
+Petropavlovsk-Kamchatsky is a city of 180,000 situated on an extremely cold, storm-lashed Kamchatkan Peninsula.
 It’s really a wonder how people actually manage to survive here, surrounded by volcanoes and impassable mountains.
-Hence, the only way to reach this city is on a tiny plane.
-Additionally there’s no other community close to to Petropavlovsk-Kamchatsky because… well it’s practically impossible to build a settlement on this hostile stretch of land.
+The only way to reach this city is the local airport via a tiny plane.
+Additionally, there’s no other community close to Petropavlovsk-Kamchatsky because, well, it’s practically impossible to build a settlement on this hostile stretch of land.
 The closest significant capital is Juneau in Alaska.
 Moscow is 4,000 miles away and it’s literally easier for locals to visit North Korea than their own capital!